-A Final Contamination Screening Evaluation Report (2011) (CSER) has been prepared pursuant to the FHWA's Technical Advisory T 6640.8A and the FDOT Project Development and Environment Manual, Part 2, Chapter 22.
+A Final Contamination Screening Evaluation Report (2011) (CSER) has been prepared pursuant the FDOT Project Development and Environment Manual, Part 2, Chapter 22.
 A Contamination Screening Evaluation of Selected Ponds Technical Memorandum (2015) was also prepared.
 Risk rankings were assigned after reviewing data obtained from on-site reviews of the parcels, a review of historical land use, review of aerial photos, hazardous petroleum regulatory site lists, and other pertinent information.